 Hemphill Bald in the Great Smoky Mountains makes a super scenic hike from Cataloochee Ranch or Purchase Knob in the Maggie Valley area.
 The grassy bald at 5,600 feet elevation provides sweeping views and epic picnic spots.
-While you can reach Hemphill Bald via a variety of hikes, our favorite option is hiking the 5-mile loop from Cataloochee Ranch (and timing it to end with lunch or dinner at the ranch!).
+While you can reach Hemphill Bald via a variety of hikes, our favorite option is hiking the 5-mile loop from Cataloochee Ranch (and timing it to end with a hearty meal at the ranch!).

 While the bald is privately owned by Cataloochee Ranch, the owners put it into a conservation easement to protect it forever.
 Any guest of the ranch can hike it.
 Visit for lunch or dinner - or stay the night.
 If you prefer to ride a horse to the top, the Ranch offers horseback riding trips in May-November.

 To begin your hike, park at the ranch (119 Ranch Drive, Maggie Valley).
-Check in at the front desk to get a free printed map – and find out dining options and times for a post-hike meal.
-Or bring a picnic with you.
+Check in at the front desk to get a free printed map.

 This scenic 5-mile loop begins at the ranch.
 Walk up Ski Lodge Road by the barn and horse pastures - heading toward the Cataloochee Ski area.
 After about a quarter of a mile, take a left onto Pine Tree Gap Road.
 Begin your gradual uphill climb through the forest (gaining about 800 feet in elevation).
 Follow the red arrows for Hemphill Bald, reaching pastureland for a final ascent up the bald.
 You'll walk parallel to a fence that marks the boundary to the Great Smoky Mountains National Park on your left.
 On the other side of the fence is the park's Hemphill Bald Trail with connects to many other trails.

 Winter hikes often provide the longest views with clear haze-free skies.
 You’ll see Cataloochee Ski area and the Ranch (on the right).